the-teachingRSE-project/competencies/competencies.md

 In this changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
-With regard to which additional competency is required, these are people having experience with ancient software stacks that are not part of the general curricula any more (think of COBOL and FORTRAN).
+With regard to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., COBOL or Fortran).
-Another skill-set required is (automated) testing.

 #### High Performance Computing (HPC) - RSE